palantir/dialogue/README.md

 ## Observability

 - **Zipkin-style tracing**: internal operations are instrumented using Zipkin-style [tracing-java spans](https://github.com/palantir/tracing-java), and `X-B3-TraceId` headers are propagated
-- **Metrics**: Timers, meters and gauges are defined using [metric-schema](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/metrics/dialogue-core-metrics.yml) and stored in a [Tritium TaggedMetricRegistry](https://github.com/palantir/tritium).
+- **Metrics**: Timers, meters, and gauges are defined using [metric-schema](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/metrics/dialogue-core-metrics.yml) and stored in a [Tritium TaggedMetricRegistry](https://github.com/palantir/tritium).
 - **Structured logging**: SLF4J logs are designed to be rendered as JSON, with every parameter declaratively named.

 ## Usage